 A new scoping period is not required for a revised environmental analysis resulting from a changed condition.
 Forest Service Handbook (FSH) 1909.12, Chapter 20 describes the requirements for the Adaptive Planning Process.
 A second scoping period was not conducted, but an information letter was mailed to approximately 150 individuals and groups.
 The mailing list included all those interested in the original project as well as all members of the collaborative group.
 This included federal and state agencies, the Confederated Tribes of Warm Springs, municipal offices, businesses, interest groups, landowners near the watershed and individuals.
-Also, North Fork Mill Creek Revised Environmental Assessment was listed in the SOPA in February 2014 and included in the quarterly publication.
 One comment from an individual has been received to date from these efforts.